Disclaimer: This post was written as a part of the SoyNut Butter Company Featured Blogger Program. All opinions shared in this post are my own.

 - 1.5 tsp cinnamon

 - Heat up the butter in a skillet over medium heat.

 - Then add the oats and cook for about a minute before stirring in the brown sugar and cinnamon.
 Next add the soy nut butter and stir until it is evenly distributed.

 - Add the chocolate chips, stir, then take off the heat immediately so that they don't fully melt.

 - Transfer to a bowl and let cool.

-Camp was actually the first time I ever tried soy nut butter.
+The first time I ever tried soy nut butter was actually at camp.
 Before that I never knew there was such thing as peanut butter alternatives!
-I remember after I got home from my first session at camp when I was 11, I immediately dragged my mom out to pick up a jar of it – and I’ve been happily addicted ever since.
+I remember I immediately dragged my mom out to pick up a jar of it after I got home from my first time at camp when I was 11 – and I’ve been happily addicted ever since.

 The first brand I bought – and the only one I’ve used since – was I.M.
 Healthy SoyNut Butter.
-This is because it’s made in a 100% nut free facility, so I know I can feel safe eating it.
+This is because I feel completely safe eating it, since it’s made in a 100% nut free facility.
 These days I appreciate it for its healthiness as well.
-I like that it’s made with non-GMO soy beans and it’s a great source of healthy fats!
+Soy gets a bad rap, but it actually contains healthy fats as well as protein.
 For more information, check out their website and Twitter.